 Louise Hay is a popular metaphysical teacher and author.
 I bought her first book, Heal Your Body in the late 1970’s.
 That little blue booklet had a chart of the beliefs people use to create bodily and mental distress or dis-ease, along with affirmations of new beliefs to create health.
 In You Can Heal Your Life, the chart was expanded and some items amended.… Read the rest

 I am mostly an authority on my own brain injury and recovery, although I have been in many brain injury support groups, and have treated people with TBI and PTSD as part of my massage therapy practice.
 I have been discovering how to recover for 43 years, on my own, because there were no brain injury rehab units in 1970.
 And doctors did not believe the adult brain could heal from the massive damage I sustained.… Read the rest

 The Buddhist phrase, “Pain is inevitable, suffering is optional,” has set me to thinking.
 Events will just happen, they are part of “what is”.
-There will be pain, so long as we are in the body.
+There will sometimes be pain.
+The latest understanding is that the brain creates pain from a perception of threat.
+It is part of our protective mechanism.
 Suffering comes from our reaction to our pain.

-We can choose to be at peace, whatever comes.
-This takes training and discipline.
-We can react to untoward events with anger, frustration, sadness, discontent, disconnection, despair, apathy, resignation.… Read the rest
+We can choose to be at peace, whatever comes.… Read the rest

 Dr. John Whitman Ray, N.D., developed the Emotional Tone Scale as part of Body Electronics.
 Dr. Ray’s teachings encompassed the physical and electrical systems of the body, and their relationship to emotions, thoughts and word patterns, and our spiritual evolution.
 His teachings spread to Portland around 1982.
 This was largely due to Thomas Chavez, one of his earliest students, and later the author of Body Electronics.… Read the rest